ngrok/ngrok-docs/docs/cloud-edge/modules/ip-restrictions.md

 ### Edges

 IP Restrictions is a supported module for HTTPS, TLS and TCP edges.
-The IP restriction module.
-When using IP Restrictions via Edges, you specify a set of references to one or more IP Policy objects, each of which contains a list of IP Policy Rule objects.
+The IP When using IP Restrictions via Edges, you specify a set of references to one or more IP Policy objects, each of which contains a list of IP Policy Rule objects.